Euro floored as SNB decision puts spotlight on ECB, franc surges

 "In fact, the move unleashed a spate of currency volatility, including the euro, major currency pairs whipsawing significantly."

-Indeed, the franc also soared 18 percent against the greenback, which last traded at 0.8650 francs, having fallen as far as 0.7360.
+Indeed, the franc also soared 18 percent against the greenback, which last traded at 0.8650 francs CHF=, having fallen as far as 0.7360.

 The euro was hammered against the other major currencies.
-It fell to a three-month low of 135.00 yen and hit a four-month low of A$1.4152.
+It fell to a three-month low of 135.00 yen EURJPY=R and hit a four-month low of A$1.4152 EURAUD=R.

 Dealers suspected many banks, hedge funds and day traders would be nursing painful losses from the surge in the franc which could lead to sales of other currencies and assets to cover their positions - and thus more volatility.